 The company continues to focus on its core products.
 Watkins still sells its first product -- Original Liniment -- which soothes muscle aches.
 To build on its expertise in making spices, soaps, and perfumes, Watkins in recent years has expanded its products portfolio.

 To provide its customers with a healthier alternative to iodized salt, the company sells a coarse sea salt grinder.
 It also serves the natural home cleaning products market with its J.R.
 Watkins Natural Home Care line, named after the founder of the company.
+This is a key product niche as the company chases after an increased share in the more lucrative natural cleaners market.

 The company's early success came from manufacturing spices and natural medicinal products, such as salves, soaps, and perfumes.